Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-Test-Workflow-Sample.md

     branches:
       - main
       - TestingFramework # For testing purposes only update as needed based on branch name
-      - policy-refresh-q1fy24 # For testing purposes only update as needed based on branch name
     paths:
       - ".github/workflows/**"
       - "tests/policy/**"